-The CHECKBOXES tag takes the following parameters:
+The CHECKBOXES tag takes the following parameters: ... reverse the two below

 • ITEM or QUERYASSETNAME - the source of the names listed next to the check boxes.
 To specify the names, use the ITEM parameter.
 To specify a query asset that obtains the names dynamically from a database table, use the QUERYASSET parameter.